ewan-harney/hpc_blast2taxonomizr/README.md

 <br></br>

 1. If blast was run in array mode, chunks are concatenated (automatically detected) to produce an `all_blast.out.tab` file.
-2. Blast results are filtered by percentage of identical positions, and optionally, alignment length.
-Hits containing key terms can also be filtered out optionally.
+2. Blast results are filtered according to user specified parameters.
-3. The sensitivity of the LCA algorithm is adjusted with the top percent argument (see below).
+3. The sensitivity of the LCA algorithm is adjusted with the top percent argument.
-4. The output is saved as a taxon path file (all the taxonomic levels to the lowest common ancestor) and emailed to the user.
+4. The output is saved as a taxon path file and emailed to the user.
 <br></br>

 <b>To run the `02_run_taxonomizr_lca.sh` script you must provide:</b>